Nordln/indesign-html-merge/README.md

 ## Use Case

 This workflow is designed for preparing Adobe InDesign HTML exports for web publication.
-The process significantly reduces file size while maintaining content quality, making it suitable for sharing interactive learning content for consumpion from the general public.
-By following this optimisation workflow, the designer can convert multiple large HTML exports into a single, optimised file suitable for web hosting and distribution.
+The process significantly reduces file size while maintaining content quality, making it suitable for sharing interactive learning content for consumpsion from the general public.
+By following this workflow, the ID5 designer can convert multiple large HTML exports into a single, optimised file suitable for web hosting and distribution.

 ## Prerequisites